 Our Company prepares its financial statements in accordance with Ind AS.
 Ind AS differs from accounting principles with which prospective investors may be familiar in other countries, including generally accepted accounting principles followed in the U.S. ("U.S. GAAP") or International Financial Reporting Standards ("IFRS") and the reconciliation of the financial information to other accounting principles has not been provided.
-No attempt has been made to explain those differences or quantify their impact on the financial data included in this Preliminary Placement Document and investors should consult their own advisors regarding such differences and their impact on our Company's financial data.
-Accordingly, the degree to which the financial information included in this Preliminary Placement Document will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian accounting policies and practices, Ind AS, the Companies Act and the SEBI ICDR Regulations.
-Any reliance by persons not familiar with Ind AS, the Companies Act, the SEBI ICDR Regulations and practices on the financial disclosures presented in this Preliminary Placement Document should accordingly be limited.
-Also see, "Risk Factors - Significant differences exist between Ind-AS and other accounting principles, such as U.S. GAAP and IFRS, which may be material to the financial statements prepared and presented in accordance with Ind-AS contained in this Preliminary Placement Document." on page 52 of this Preliminary Placement Document.
+No attempt has been made to explain those differences or quantify their impact on the financial data included in this Placement Document and investors should consult their own advisors regarding such differences and their impact on our Company's financial data.
+Accordingly, the degree to which the financial information included in this Placement Document will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian accounting policies and practices, Ind AS, the Companies Act and the SEBI ICDR Regulations.
+Any reliance by persons not familiar with Ind AS, the Companies Act, the SEBI ICDR Regulations and practices on the financial disclosures presented in this Placement Document should accordingly be limited.
+Also see, "Risk Factors - Significant differences exist between Ind-AS and other accounting principles, such as U.S. GAAP and IFRS, which may be material to the financial statements prepared and presented in accordance with Ind-AS contained in this Placement Document." on page 52 of this Placement Document.

-Unless otherwise stated or unless the context requires otherwise, the financial information contained in this Preliminary Placement Document as at and for the year ended March 31, 2021 is derived from the Audited Standalone Financial Statements as at and for the year ended March 31, 2021, as at and for the year ended March 31, 2020 in our Fiscal 2021 and the Standalone Financial Statements, as at and for the year ended March 31, 2019 is derived from the comparative financial information included for Fiscal 2020, as at and for the nine month period ended December 31, 2021 is derived from interim financial statements as at and for the nine month period ended December 31, 2021.
-For details, please see the section entitled "Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 159 and 65 of this
+Unless otherwise stated or unless the context requires otherwise, the financial information contained in this Placement Document as at and for the year ended March 31, 2021 is derived from the Audited Standalone Financial Statements as at and for the year ended March 31, 2021, as at and for the year ended March 31, 2020 is derived from the comparative financial information included for Fiscal 2020 in our Fiscal 2021 Audited

-^{}Pursuant to the acquisition of 22.04% of the toal paid up capital of Advik Laboratories Limited in the month of July 2021, Advik Laboratories became associate of the Company and thus the limited reviewed financial results for the nine-months ended December 31, 2021 was prepared on consolidated basis.
+\Pursuant to the acquisition of 22.04% of the toal paid up capital of Advik Laboratories Limited in the month of July 2021, Advik Laboratories became associate of the Company and thus the limited reviewed financial results for the nine-months ended December 31, 2021 was prepared on consolidated basis.